List of Fire Force characters: White-Clad

-Her real name Amaterasu, she is the survivor of the Great Catalysm whom Yona found her after she awakened as the First Pillar and had her sealed in within the Amaterasu reactor to serve as a means to restart civilization to arrange a second Great Catalysm.
+Her real name Amaterasu, she is a survivor of the first Great Catalysm.
+Found by Yona after she awakened as the First Pillar, he sealed her inside the Amaterasu reactor to serve as the means to restart civilization in order to initiate a second Great Catalysm.
 The centuries-long isolation made Amaterasu resentful towards mankind as their collective subconscious eventually created her Doppelgänger Iris, influencing Shinra at times to give into his own resentment.
 After the second Great Catalysm is prevented after being sacrificed for it, Amaterasu decided to remain dead so Iris can live a full life in her stead.

 Chinese Peninsula

 The Chinese Peninsula is on the continent west of Tokyo and contains fragile dry land.
 For two hundred and fifty years after the Great Disaster, Infernals have wandered areas of the peninsula.